 - It provides you the tools and features needed to design everything you need from scratch.

-- You can also upload generated or scanned 3D models into a CAD application and edit or modify as needed.
+- You can also upload generated or scanned 3D models into a CAD application and edit or modify it as needed.

 The Cons of Using CAD